 Why we need to make a change for chickens

-Around 60 billion chickens are reared for meat each year.
-40 billion of these factory-grown chickens are raised in overcrowded sheds or cages, often with no natural light or fresh air, unable to peck or spread their wings.
+Approximately 60 billion chickens are reared for meat each year.
+40 billion of them are raised in intensive farming systems, often with no natural light or fresh air, unable to peck or spread their wings.
 They suffer at every stage of their lives.

-They are bred to grow unnaturally large and unnaturally quickly – the result of extreme genetics.
-Due to their overgrown size and speed, these chickens face terrible physical and mental suffering.
+Chickens are bred to grow unnaturally large and unnaturally quickly – the result of extreme genetics.
+Due to their overgrown size and speed, these chickens face terrible suffering such as:

 You can read more about this in our report, 'Exposing the secret suffering of chickens farmed for meat'.